 The 10 year Bourbon is 91.2 proof (45.6%abv), the 12 years Rye is 92 proof (46%abv), the Barrel Strength Bourbon is 119 proof (59.5%abv), and the Blender’s Select is 100 proof (50%abv).

 Barrel (or Cask) strength means that the whiskey isn’t watered down to control alcohol content, as is done to all other whiskeys not designated as such.
 The lack of dilution definitely leaves the strongest flavors intact and makes for a very boozy and rich whiskey.
-This is a bottle probably best for the house, because after a few too many of these while out, it might be hard getting home later.
+It costs around $59.99-$69.99 for a 750ml bottle.

-The Blender’s select is a special blend chosen by blender Eboni Major, the distillates chose are aged a minimum of nine years, and this offers a unique flavor, still akin to their regular bourbon.
-Titles like “Blender’s Select” or “Distiller’s Choice” aren’t regulated terms by any means, but imply that the most senior and well-experienced members of the distilleries are directly involved in creating a limitedly available, higher quality, and therefore slightly more expensive product.
+The Blender’s Select is a special blend chosen by blender Eboni Major, priced at $50-$59.99.
+The distillates chosen are aged a minimum of nine years, and this offers a unique flavor, still akin to their regular bourbon.
+Titles like “Blender’s Select” or “Distiller’s Choice” aren’t regulated terms by any means, but imply that the most senior and well-experienced members of the distilleries are directly involved in creating a limited-availability, higher-quality, and therefore slightly more expensive product.
 For things like this, it’s not a bad idea to spend a few more bucks than usual for a glass of whiskey at a bar or restaurant to see if buying the whole bottle is worth it for home.
-Almost every major whiskey producer in America releases some type of similarly titled product at one point or another.
+Almost every major whiskey producer in the US releases some type of similarly titled product at one point or another.

 Bulleit Mixed Drinks